Last updated on January 18th, 2022 at 03:59 am

 - Uneven shoulders

 - A shoulder blade that sticks out more than the other

 - Lopsided hips

 - One leg that appears shorter than the other

-- Body that leans to one side
+- The body that leans to one side

 Many develop body issues as a result.
-Nearly six in 10 scoliosis patients feel dissatisfied with their bodies—and scoliosis patients are 45 percent more like than their peers to feel ashamed of their appearance.
+Nearly six in 10 scoliosis patients feel dissatisfied with their bodies—and scoliosis patients are 45 percent more likely than their peers to feel ashamed of their appearance.
 Whether they wear a brace or not, many girls with scoliosis report struggling to find clothes that fit their curves.

 “Most of my clothes do not fit,” says fashion-conscious teenager Caroline Sonier, who refuses to hide her curves under sweatshirts and sweatpants.